JaleesMoeen/Crowdfunding_ETL/README.md

 Extracting and transforming the data from the 'contacts.xlsx' excel data into 'regex_contact_info_df' DataFrame.

 Extract the four-digit contact ID number.
 Extract the "contact_id", "name", and "email" columns by using regular expressions.

-Create a new copy of the 'regex_contact_info_df' with the 'contact_id', 'name', 'email' columns.

 Split each "name" column value into a first and a last name, and place each in a new column.